rnabioco/scraps/README.md

-Currently implemented as a snakemake pipeline for 10X Genomics 3' end v2/3 libraries, scraps will eventually be expanded into a standalone package for analyzing RNA processing changes in single-cell RNA-seq data.
+Currently implemented as a snakemake pipeline for 10X Genomics 3' end v2/3 libraries, scraps will eventually be expanded into a standalone package for analyzing a range of RNA processing changes in single-cell RNA-seq data.

 For more information, see our manuscript [IN PREPARATION].